sduff/sduff.github.io/_docs/now.md

 ## Location

-I'm currently in Cyberjaya, Malaysia, engaged on a week long project with a large multinational.
+I'm currently in Singapore, engaged on a multi-month government project.

 ## Current Focus

-After a (quite busy) 2 week vacation, I feel refreshed and inspired.
-I am aiming to revamp this website and get into the mindset of publishing some content on a weekly basis.
+I fell behind with trying to publish something on this site on a weekly basis, but I hope to return to a regular routine with this long engagement and the kids returning to school.

-My kids are all on school holiday for the next month, and I should also be at home, so we will be planning activities and outings, hopefully that I'll be availble for.
-I'm also sure that little man is planning on taking his first steps soon.
+I am working on several Splunk apps I hope to release shortly.
+I have returned to playing go on the [Online Go Server](https://online-go.com/player/451425/) and trying to develop a basic game with [Phaser](http://phaser.io).

 *This page inspired by [nownownow](http://nownownow.com).*
 {: style="text-align: center"}